Badr Jahan Khanom: Shiraz

 In 1801, when her oldest son Hossein Ali Mirza became the governor (Farman Farma) of the Fars province at the age of 12, she moved to Shiraz, the city mostly known for science and knowledge, together with him.
 Initially, she relaxed for a while, then she made some contributions to the country.

 Activities

 It is said that after the Wahhabi attack on Karbala in 1802, which caused significant destruction, Badr Jahan Khanum took the initiative to restore sacred sites and religious schools.
 She also dedicated several homes as endowments for scholars and students.

 Death

-She died in Shiraz a number of years after 1801.
+She died in Shiraz prior to 1845.